 11. Compact Travel Camera

 How can you travel to Guatemala and not bring a camera to take photos as memory?
 But don’t just bring any camera with you, you must bring a compact travel camera.
 A compact travel camera is portable, fits in your pocket, and gets the job done in terms of quality.

 The Sony CyberShot RX100 VII is exactly one of those.
 When you take it out in Guatemala and use it, the locals won’t think it is an expensive camera because of the size.

 If you take a huge DSLR out, the locals will automatically assume it is an expensive camera because of the size.
-If they have bad intentions (wants to rob you), then you might run out of luck.
+If they have bad intentions (want to rob you), then you might run out of luck.

 In wealthier countries, I would recommend a bigger camera for better quality, but not in Guatemala.